 The importance of identifying venous leg ulcers early and seeking professional treatment can’t be emphasized enough.
 Venous ulcers are extremely difficult to heal, with half of all cases still open and unhealed for nine months or longer.
-The skilled team at Wound Evolution in Fort Worth, Texas, and Overland Park, Kansas, offers holistic wound care, including advanced therapies that help your venous leg ulcer heal.
+The skilled team at Wound Evolution in Fort Worth, Dallas, San Antonio, Texas, and Overland Park, Kansas, offers holistic wound care, including advanced therapies that help your venous leg ulcer heal.
 At the earliest sign of an ulcer, call or book an appointment online.

 Venous leg ulcers, also called venous stasis ulcers, are wounds that form on your lower leg.
 These ulcers develop when chronic venous insufficiency causes high pressure in a vein.

 Chronic venous insufficiency develops when one-way valves in a vein weaken and stop working.
 The valves normally keep blood flowing up your leg as they carry deoxygenated blood back to your heart.

 When the valves fail, blood flows backward or refluxes and accumulates in the vein.
 As blood builds up in the vein, varicose veins develop, and the pressure inside the vein in your lower leg increases.

 Over time, the pressure forces fluids out of the vein and into the surrounding tissue, damaging the skin and causing an ulcer.

 Venous leg ulcers tend to be shallow at first, but they gradually expand to become quite large as the tissue around the edge of the wound continues to deteriorate.

 The wound is usually red and may leak or ooze some blood.
 However, the wound itself is typically painless until an infection develops.

 Venous ulcers can form anywhere below your knee, but they most often appear around your ankle.

 Patients with venous leg ulcers often have other symptoms like: